 The photo does not really do the jacket justice, which is not as shiny as it appears there (and the shine wears off as the jacket is worn in).
 Despite the name "flying jacket" these have not been used as much by pilots since World War 2 and even then there seem to have been more in bars that the cockpits.

-The RAAF style A2 is available in only one colour (it is part of a uniform after all): a very dark brown, described as "seal", with a soft tan coloured cloth lining.
-The leather is goatskin, the zip and fasteners are bronze coloured metal.
+The RAAF style A2 is available in only one color (it is part of a uniform after all): a very dark brown, described as "seal", with a soft tan colored cloth lining.
+The leather is goatskin, the zip and fasteners are bronze colored metal.
 I did find a discussion of the issue of leather jackets to RAAF pilots in Hansard (1995) and Air Force Policy stating leather flying jacket are only to be worn by aircrew in flying uniform (2001).

 A2 style jackets have two large outside patch pockets and two internal ones, plus two pen holders inside.
-Unlike civilian copies of the A2 jacket there are no hand-warmer pockets (it took me several days to get used to not being able to put my hands in my pockets).
+Unlike civilian copies, the A2 jacket has no hand-warmer pockets (it took me several days to get used to not being able to put my hands in my pockets).
 There appears to be no insulation in the jackets, just the outer leather and inner cloth, making them suitable for winter and spring weather (not summer).
-There are no buttons or other attachments to catch or fall off (the shoulder straps for epaulettes are securely sewn in place).
+There are no buttons, or other attachments, to catch or fall off (the shoulder straps for epaulettes are securely sewn in place).
 These jackets are not designed for a motorcycle.

 The jacket looks well made.
 The leather collar is held down by two metal press studs and can be stood up to keep your neck warm.
 There is a leather flap over the main zip at the front which is stiff enough not to need any buttons or Velcro to hold it in place.
 There is a metal loop and hook to hold the collar closed, but this is hard to use and not really needed (a metal press stud would have been better).
 There were a few loose threads around the pockets.
 The toggle for the inside zipped pocket came off (this also would be better with a metal press stud).